CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 * Complete the 1st strand reaction by incubating the tubes at 72°C in a preheated, hot-lid thermal cycler for 3 minutes.

-* Prepare 1x sorting buffer as you did on Day 1
+* Prepare 1x reaction buffer as you did on Day 1
-	* 0.5 uL sort buffer per well x 96 wells = ~ 50 uL
+	* 0.5 uL reaction buffer per well x 96 wells = ~ 50 uL
 	* 45.24 uL water + 4.75 uL 10x sorting buffer (90.5% water, 9.5% 10x sort buffer)